-Photoshop action is a very useful build-in function to create customized program to repeat tedious and time consuming Photoshop task.
-In this post, we are going to look at how to create a simple Photoshop action with a scenario as example.
+Photoshop action is a very useful built-in function to create a customized program to repeat tedious and time-consuming Photoshop task.
+In this post, we are going to look at how to create a simple Photoshop action with a scenario for example.

 Here’s a scenario: You need to resize (to smaller) an image, and in Photoshop here’s how we do it:

 If you have tones of images to resize or you want to perform the same action the next day or so.
 It’s tedious to repeat these steps.
 Photoshop Actions allows you to record the steps you perform and re-play with one click so you don’t have to keep on doing the same thing again and again.